 However – beware.
 The hawthorn’s flowers, most sacred to the Lordly Ones, should never be cut and must remain outdoors, else grave misfortune befall you.
 Also, think twice about bringing honeysuckle into the house unless you want a wedding soon!

 For many generations in my family, cut flowers have been bred and tended as gifts of love, hospitality, and grace.
 However, thanks to my years of Faery Tradition training, I am learning to think twice about cutting blossoms.
 That’s because living blooms are Earth’s laughter (as Emerson noted), but a cut flower is but a smile.

-Still though, when I ask permission to snip a few of my own blossoms for special occasions, which one should unfailingly do, it is sometimes granted to me.
+Still though, when I ask permission to snip a few of my own blossoms for special occasions, and asking is something which one should unfailingly do, it is sometimes granted to me.
 Respect and honor are essential when communing with any of our Green kindred, and particularly when you are removing some of their potential for regeneration.

 This is a time of focusing on our own fertile possibilities!
-You might make a wish today and plant the seeds of your own desires, quite appropriate for this time of a very potent New Moon (yesterday).
+You might make a wish today or seek guidance from your preferred method of divination, as the veils are so very thin at this time.

 And I certainly hope you remembered to wash your face in the dew first thing this morning, ensuring youth and beauty forever.
 And also, of course, you said “Rabbit!
 Rabbit!” didn’t you?
 For this is the first day of the month.

 Wiccan handfastings are common at Beltane, however the wise grandmothers knew very well that most lusty trysts formed in the merry month of May were not likely to last, so actual marriages were avoided and sometimes even considered bad luck during this month.